CROSS Festival, Verbania

 Winner of the CROSS Award & CROSS Residency

-With the concept of "European Kitchen Encounters" and its first installment "Tutte le ricette", the team around Carmen C. Kruse and Manuel Zwerger won the CROSS Award 2019 and a CROSS Residency in Verbania.
+With the concept of "European Kitchen Encounters" and its first installment "Tutte le ricette", the team around Carmen C. Kruse and Manuel Zwerger won the 5° edition of the CROSS Award and were a CROSS Residence in Verbania.
 The project explores the relationship between its community, its traditions, and cuisine through interviews with members of the region at Lago Maggiore.
 Together with the interviews, the most mentioned dish builds the basis of a new music-theater piece.
 The project takes place in three stages: First, an interview phase and immersion in the region, then a three-week development phase with workshop visits, and lastly the performance itself, that focuses on a "snapshot in time" perspective of the artists encounter with the community.
 The world premiere will take place on October 31, 2020.

 "Tutte le ricette" is the first installment of the new music theater series "European Kitchen Encounters" that creates local pieces and then presents them coupled with another European community's installment to encourage understanding and solidarity across Europe.